P4ST4S/pet-health-taker/README.md

 Once the application is running, you can interact with it via the REST API endpoints.

+### API Documentation with Swagger

+The application is equipped with Swagger UI, providing interactive API documentation:

+- Access the Swagger UI at: `http://localhost:3000/api/docs`
+- Test endpoints directly from your browser
+- View request/response schemas
+- Authenticate with JWT tokens using the "Authorize" button

 ### Authentication Flow

 1. Register a new user account